wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 ***Therefore, XMESI is more suitable for programs with complete structure, while MPI is suitable for situations where you only want to use parallel computing for one or two calculation logics.*** Next, we will use the above example to introduce the use of **XME.MPI**

 ## 3.1 Creation of MPI Object and Registration of Computing Units
 The creation of MPI is similar to the creation of XMESI and has similar creation methods, and what we need when creating is to specify the main function.
 Also note that process allocation is different from XMESI when using MPI. **The MPI process pool consists of a main process and several logical processes**, while there is no primary-secondary relationship between XMESI processes.
 Therefore, MPI should allocate at least 2 processes (**pnum>=2**), namely a main process and a logical process.
-When using XME.MPI, you must add the parameter **XMEMPI** to the main function **main(...)**, which is a tuple composed of the XME.MPI object, the status of all logical processes in XME.MPI and the connections to all logical processes in XME.MPI
+When using XME.MPI, you must add the parameter **XMEMPI** to the main function **main(...)**, which is a derived class from XME.MPI

 ```python
 from XME.MPI import MPI